-All an injured worker needs to access a telerehab platform is a smartphone and WiFi access.
-After setting up a user account on the Virtual Physical Therapists app, accessing a scheduled appointment was for me a two-step process — opening up the app and clicking on the “Appointments” tab.
+All an injured worker needs to access a telerehab platform is a smart device and WiFi access.
+After creating a user account on the virtual provider app, scheduling an appointment was just two clicks away — open the app and click on the “Appointments” tab.

 Virtual therapists are often available as early as 6 a.m. until 10 p.m.
 Patients may also be able to complete their appointment from their workplace.
 A quiet conference room with a good WiFi connection may be all that’s needed.

 In addition to removing scheduling stress, that flexibility can contribute to better care by facilitating a faster first appointment and increasing the likelihood that patients keep appointments.
 Appointments in this format also tend to be more efficient.

 “Virtual appointments generally last 30 to 45 minutes.
 They’re laser-focused.
 As you move through the appointment there’s no ice or heat applied, no electric stimulation, no ultrasound.
 They hone right in on the problem that needs to be addressed and address them immediately.
 This format is better suited to speed.
 You typically don’t need a full hour appointment,” Despres said.

 Much more so than with traditional care, virtual care includes a larger educational component.
 Because the therapist is not physically present to assist with movements or joint stabilization, the onus is much more on the patient to learn these techniques and practice them continually.

 “Self-management is a big factor.
 But that can translate into faster recovery.
 Instead of a patient practicing these movements three times a week with their therapist, they are encouraged and enabled to do them three times a day on their own,” Despres said.